WaleedZriqui/Mastering-JavaScript-in-20-days/Day9.md

 It has 3 properties:
 1. `Value` which is `undefined`.
-2. `onFulfilled` which is an `empty array` - it's a hidden property.
+2. `‘onFulfilment` which is an `empty array` - it's a hidden property.
 2. `onRjection` which is an `empty array` - it's a hidden property.

 ![image](https://github.com/WaleedZriqui/Mastering-JavaScript-in-20-days/assets/90526475/f36c527a-42b4-4329-b9c9-cb60ef356158)